Apple faithful line up for latest, larger iPhones

 In Asia, many who lined up to buy the new phones in Singapore, Hong Kong and Australia said they planned to re-sell the devices in China, where regulatory hurdles are holding up the new phones’ debut.

-It remains to be seen whether the renewed iPhone mania will extend to Apple’s other big product introduction, the Apple Watch, which will not be available until early next year.
+It remains to be seen whether the renewed iPhone mania will translate to Apple’s other big product introduction, the Apple Watch, which will not be available until early next year.

 Raj Kaur, who was comfortably waiting in line in San Francisco in a folding chair, said she did not plan to repeat the vigil for the new watch.